ably/ably-asset-tracking-swift/README.md

 - `SubscriberExample` (without tests)
   <br> Example app demonstrating Subscriber SDK usage and presenting asset locations on the map

-### API Keys and Access Tokens for Example Apps

-The following secrets must be specified in order to run the example apps:

-- `ABLY_API_KEY`: this needs to be provided in `PublisherKeys.swift` or `SubscriberKeys.swift` respectively for publishing and subscribing example apps.
-- `MAPBOX_ACCESS_TOKEN` needs to be set in the `Info.plist` file for `MGLMapboxAccessToken` key.

 ### Build instructions

 Project use CocoaPods, Fastlane, and Bundler (to make sure that the same version of development tools is used) and is developed using Xcode 12.2.
 However, building it's not straightforward and requires some extra steps.